FabianoEger/tago-documentation/dashboard.rst

 Time
 ----

 When creating your widgets, you are goint to see that some of them works only showing the latest value added of your variable and keeps it updated through realtime updates, others can exhibit a range of time while keeping it updated through realtime updates, and others just show some data in a particular period of time.
 When more than one of the previous options is available in a widget, its up to you to choose the best one that fits your needs.
-And don't worry, because you can choose in which time zone that time will be related to.
+And don't worry, because you'll find an option under **Advanced Options** to choose in which time zone that time will be related to.

 .. image:: _static/dashboard/widget_time.png
 	:width: 100%